 West of Burgess Junction, U.S. 14 used to follow the current path of U.S. 14A through Lovell and Powell between 1936 and 1940.
 In 1940, it took over the routing of Wyoming 520 from Greybull to Burgess Junction.
 In 1940, old U.S. 14 became Wyoming 14.
 To alleviate confusion, Wyoming 14 was recommissioned as U.S. 14A around 1965 (see Alternate U.S. 14 discussion, above).

 When U.S. 14 was first designated, it began in Cody; by 1938 it began at the East Entrance to the park.
 U.S. 14 used to follow Wyoming 338 and Wyoming 345 between Ranchester and Sheridan before Interstate 90 was built.

 East of Gillette, old U.S. 14-16 is now the secondary state route Wyoming 51.

 U.S. 14 Guide

-U.S. 14 begins its journey eastward at the East Entrance to Yellowstone National Park.
+U.S. 14 begins at the East Entrance to Yellowstone National Park.
 For information on the Grand Loop Road in the park, click here.
 For the guide to U.S. 14 between the East Entrance and Greybull, check out the guides to U.S. 20 and U.S. 16.

 East of Greybull, U.S. 14 ascends the Big Horn Mountains via the Shell Canyon.
 The canyon provides a natural location for the highway to ascend the mountains, and it is one of the more scenic drives in the state.
 A waterfall is located along this route too.
 A State of Wyoming vista point and information center is located along the road in the canyon.